zeh/usfxr/README.md

 As a reference, it typically takes around 7ms-70ms for an audio effect to be cached on a desktop, depending on its length and complexity.
 Therefore, sometimes it's better to let the game cache audio as it's played, or to stack the caching of all audio in the beginning of the gameplay, such as before a level starts.

 An important notice when comparing to as3sfxr: the ActionScript 3 virtual machine doesn't normally support multi-threading, or parallel execution of code.
-Because of this, the asynchronous caching methods of as3sfxr are somewhat different from what is adopted with usfxr, since Unity does execute code in parallel (through [Coroutines](http://docs.unity3d.com/Documentation//ScriptReference/index.Coroutines_26_Yield.html) or in a separate thread entirely (through [`OnAudioFilterRead`](http://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html)).
+Because of this, the asynchronous caching methods of as3sfxr are somewhat different from what is adopted with usfxr, since Unity does execute code in parallel (using [Coroutines](http://docs.unity3d.com/Documentation//ScriptReference/index.Coroutines_26_Yield.html)) or in a separate thread entirely (using [`OnAudioFilterRead`](http://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html)).
 As such, your caching strategy on Unity normally won't have to be as robust as an ActionScript 3 project; in the vast majority of the cases, it's better to ignore caching altogether and let the library handle it itself by using `Play()` with no custom caching calls.

 #### Advanced usage: setting the audio position

 By default, all audio is attached to the first main `Camera` available (that is, [`Camera.main`](http://docs.unity3d.com/Documentation/ScriptReference/Camera-main.html)).
-If you want to attach your audio playback to a different game object - and thus produce positional audio - you use `SetParentTransform`, as in:
+If you want to attach your audio playback to a different game object - and thus produce positional audio - you use `SetParentTransform` on your `SfxrSynth` instance, as in:

 	synth.SetParentTransform(gameObject.transform);